moontography/fndr/README.md

 Successfully updated account: 'facebook'!

-$ # delete an account from the fndr database (can delete by account name or ID)
+$ # delete an account from the fndr database (requires entering the ID)
-$ fndr delete -n facebook
 $ fndr delete -i 7cc821a0-7866-11eb-9e3a-6725a812df0e
 Successfully deleted account: '7cc821a0-7866-11eb-9e3a-6725a812df0e'.